(AFRICAN EMPIRES to 1500 CE – continued)

 In the 700s and 800s, Arab traders looking for opportunity moved southward into coastal towns such as Mogadishu, Merca and Brava.
-They participated in the trade that traversed the Indian Ocean.
+They participated in trade that traversed the Indian Ocean.
 Intermarriages with local blacks occurred.
-Arab tradesmen made themselves dominant in the region, and a few Arabs migrated farther south along the coast, the island of Pemba becoming part Muslim by the 900s.
+Arab tradesmen made themselves dominant in the region, and a few Arabs migrated along the coast, to the island of Pemba, which became partly Muslim by the 900s.

 Since the 900s, people in and around the Ethiopian highlands had been benefiting from trade with port cities such as Adulis on the Red Sea, Zeila and Berbera on the Gulf of Aden, and Mogadishu, Merca and Brava on the shore of the Indian Ocean.
 Inland were Muslim and Christian communities, often neighboring each other.
-The Muslims had a strong sense of community and generally participated more in trade than the Christians - trade being largely in Muslim hands.
+The Muslims had a strong sense of community and generally participated more in trade than the Christians.
+Trade was largely in Muslim hands.
 The Christians were under various chiefdoms.
 Many were farmers, and a few were prosperous and had slaves.

 In the area was also a Jewish community, the Falashas, who spoke Ge'ez and knew no Hebrew.
 They were unfamiliar with the Talmuds that had been produced in West Asia, but they claimed to be descended from the ten tribes banished from Israel.

-Around the year 1270, at Amhara, in the northern highlands of Ethiopia, a new Christian dynasty, the Solomonids, was founded by Yikunno-Amlak, a conqueror who was described as a king of kings.
+Around the year 1270, at Amhara, in the northern highlands of Ethiopia, a new Christian dynasty, the Solomonids, was founded by Yikunno-Amlak, a conqueror described as a king of kings – in other words an emperor.
 His dynasty was believed to be a continuation of the Christian kingdom that had been in Aksum centuries before.
 Yikunno-Amlak was to be described as descended from Solomon's son, Manelik and the Queen of Sheba.
 His Christian subjects believed that they were God's chosen people, that they were maintaining purity in Christian belief, and that they were members of a second Israel.

 The Solomonids addressed the problem of monarchical succession by putting Yikunno-Amlak's male descendants in a mountain retreat guarded by several hundred warriors.
 There Yikunno-Amlak's descendants remained in isolation, studied their faith, wrote poetry and composed sacred music as they awaited selection as heir to the throne.

 In the 1400s the power of the Solomonids in Ethiopia declined as various Muslim communities rebelled against it.
 Under the king Beide-Maryan (1468-78), the Solomonids suffered their first serious military defeat.
-And after 1478 the Solomonids were weakened by a conflict over succession – their attempt to solve the problem of succession apparently having failed.
+And after 1478 the Solomonids were weakened by a conflict over succession – their attempt to solve the problem of succession having failed.
 War between two Solomonid princes continued for several years.
-Muslims took advantage of Solomonid weakness, declared a holy war, and the Solomonid Empire collapsed.
-But a Solomonid king remained, a local king rather than a king of kings, the Solomonids would rise again, the last of them to be Haile Selassie in the 20th century.
+The Solomonid Empire went the way of other empires.
+Muslims took advantage of Solomonid weakness, declared a holy war, and the Solomonid Empire disintegrated in military weakness.
+A Solomonid king remained, a local king rather than a king of kings, but emperor in name just the same.
+The Solomonids would rise again, the last of them to be Haile Selassie in the 20th century.

 Below Mogadishu, Merca and Brava, Africa remained predominately black.
 There were hunters, fishermen, growers of sorghum, millet, rice, cucumbers, coconuts, sugar and bananas, and some were raising cattle.
-Some hunter-gatherers integrated with the cattle herders or agriculturists, into societies ruled by kings who believed that they were divine but also feared assassination if they became too oppressive.
+Some hunter-gatherers integrated with the cattle herders or agriculturists, into societies ruled by kings who believed or claimed to be divine, but they feared assassination if they became too oppressive.

-Inland, about 180 miles from the eastern coast, on a plateau sparse in trees, was Zimbabwe, where Bantu speakers were living sometime between the 5th and 10th centuries – the Bantu speaking people having replaced the Sa (Bushmen) whom they had driven into the desert.
-The Bantu speakers had come in two waves, the last wave being a pastoral and agricultural people who built the stone structures that were to be known in the 20th century as the ruins of Zimbabwe, of an architecture unknown to any people elsewhere in the world – the oldest of which dated from the 700s.
+Inland, about 180 miles from the eastern coast, on a plateau sparse in trees, was Zimbabwe, where Bantu speakers had been living sometime between the 5th and 10th centuries – the Bantu speaking people having replaced the Sa (Bushmen) whom they had driven into the desert.
+The Bantu speakers had come in two waves, the last wave being a pastoral and agricultural people who built the stone structures that were to be known in the 20th century as the ruins of Zimbabwe, the oldest of which dated from the 700s.

 Gold that was mined near Zimbabwe was taken to trading towns along the coast.
 So too were leopard skins, rhinoceros horn, ambergris, slaves and ivory – the ivory of the African elephant more in demand than the harder ivory of the Indian elephant.
 Joining this trade was iron taken from deposits around the towns of Mombasa and Malindi.
 Traders on the eastern coast of Africa, many of them blacks, profited from a rise in trade with Asia, and from India the Africans imported silks, cottons and glassware.